mylonasc/mylonasc.github.io/_posts/2019-02-09-reverseeng.md

 I wanted to sense directly the electrical signal out of the infra-red LED:
 ![LED soldered - connected with crocodile clips (not shown) to the audio jack](/img/led_of_remote.jpg)

 Now I could record directly the signal that the led is supposed to transmit (and maybe some phase distortion from high pass filters in my sound card or something but this turned out not to be a huge problem).
 Every time I press a button, a signal that I know more-or-less its parts is going to be emitted from the LED.
-So now I can simply use a recording software to time my signals!
-I used my all favorite Audacity:
+So now I can simply use a recording software to time the signals.
+I simply used Audacity for that

 ![Audacity: Matching arduino pulses with remote pulses](/img/audacity_signals.jpg)

 In the image above you also see the arduino uno I used for serial communication and pulsing the LED.
 Since it was easier for development (and because I didn't have a decent IR led laying around) I used the remote's LED for testing my arduino PWM code.
 One has to use one of the pulse width modulation (PWM) capable output pins on the arduino for hooking the cables connected to the remote's IR led.
 The same is true when using other micro-controllers (like the wifi-enabled ESP32 which I used for the vacuum cleaner).

 Now I had the exact signals to pulse the LED with and control the stereo (at least in principle).
 The final issue to be dealt with was the inaccurate timing of the PWM output.
 Although the receiver was pretty forgiving (no stats on that) getting the timings right from the arduino side was a pain.
 I was using the `delaymicroseconds()` and a simple array for the different commands.
-The arduino was getting serial signals (I also used [this post](https://playground.arduino.cc/Interfacing/LinuxTTY) to pass directly from bash the commands I wanted.
+The arduino was getting serial signals.
+I also used [this post](https://playground.arduino.cc/Interfacing/LinuxTTY) to pass directly from bash the commands I wanted.
 So here is the final result using the stereo:

 <video width="720" height="480" controls="controls">